hussein987/GazeEstimation/README.md

-To enhance the training speed and adapt the system for real-time settings, the idea is to replace the backbone net- work (pretrained ResNet 50) shown in Fig.3 by an [efficientNet](https://arxiv.org/pdf/1905.11946.pdf) to decrease the number of parameters by a factor X and increase the training/inference speed by a factor Y. By doing that, the prediction time will be decreased, and therefore an enhanced ability to provide an up-to-date frame-by-frame prediction will be gained.
-This is not the first
+To enhance the training speed and adapt the system for real-time settings, the idea is to replace the backbone net- work (pretrained ResNet 50) by an [efficientNet](https://arxiv.org/pdf/1905.11946.pdf) to decrease the number of parameters by a factor X and increase the training/inference speed by a factor Y. By doing that, the prediction time will be decreased, and therefore an enhanced ability to provide an up-to-date frame-by-frame prediction will be gained.